weizmannk/EarthOrbitPlan/docs/quickly/quick_start.rst

 This workflow lets you quickly simulate and visualize follow-up plans for your favorite mission.
 For more details and advanced options, check out the `full documentation <https://m4opt.readthedocs.io/en/latest/>`_.

-**Explanation of the animation:**

-- The pink regions show the scheduled observation pointings (the “footprints”).
+- The pink regions show the scheduled observation pointings (the `footprints <https://m4opt.readthedocs.io/en/latest/api/m4opt.fov.footprint.html/> `-).
 - The green outline marks the 90% credible region of the GW localization.
 - The deep blue areas are always outside the telescope’s Field of Regard; the light blue areas are temporarily out of view.
 - The lower panel shows how the detection probability and covered sky area accumulate over time, with different colors indicating the number of times a region has been observed.
+- **The circle with a “+” symbol ($\oplus$) shows the direction of the center of the Earth (sub-Earth point) projected onto the sky.**
+- **The circle with a dot symbol ($\odot$) shows the direction of the Sun (sub-solar point) on the sky.**

 *Note:*
 This is a projection of the sky, **not a direct image of the Earth or the Moon**.
 The features shown correspond to sky coordinates, not to physical locations on Earth or lunar positions.

-For more details and marker conventions, see the `ligo.skymap plotting documentation <https://lscsoft.docs.ligo.org/ligo.skymap/plot/marker.html#module-ligo.skymap.plot.marker>`_.
+For more details and marker conventions, see the `ligo.skymap plotting documentation <https://lscsoft.docs.ligo.org/ligo.skymap/plot/marker.html#module-ligo.skymap.plot.marker/>`_.

 4. ECSV file inspection